Foreign policy of the Nixon administration: Vietnam

 In mid-1969, Nixon began efforts to negotiate peace with the North Vietnamese, but negotiators were unable to reach an agreement.
 With the failure of the peace talks, Nixon implemented a strategy of "Vietnamization," which consisted of increased U.S. aid and Army of the Republic of Vietnam (ARVN) troops taking on a greater combat role in the war.
 To great public approval, he began phased troop withdrawals by the end of 1969, sapping the strength of the domestic anti-war movement.
 Despite the failure of Operation Lam Son 719, which was designed to be the first major test of the ARVN since the implementation of Vietnamization, the drawdown of American soldiers in Vietnam continued throughout Nixon's tenure.

 Vietnamization

 1971

-During the quiet year 1971 that saw the removal of nearly all American ground forces, Hanoi was building up forces for a full-scale invasion of the South.
+During the year 1971 that saw the removal of nearly all American ground forces, Hanoi was building up forces for a full-scale invasion of the South.
 In late March 1972, the People's Army of Vietnam (PAVN) launched a major cross-border conventional surprise attack on the South.
 They expected the peasants to rise up and overthrow the government; they did not.
 They expected the South's army to collapse; instead the ARVN fought very well indeed.
-They did not expect heavy US bombing, which disrupted their plans and forced a retreat.
+They did not expect heavy US bombing, which disrupted their plans.

 In 1971 Nixon sent massive quantities of hardware to the ARVN, and gave Thieu a personal pledge to send air power if Hanoi invaded.
-The year 1971 was eerily quiet, with no large campaigns, apart from a brief ARVN foray into Laos to which was routed by the PAVN.
+The year 1971 was eerily quiet, with no large campaigns, apart from a big U.S.-backed ARVN foray into Laos to which was routed by the PAVN.
+All U.S. ground troops had been withdrawn by 1972 because of constant failures and casualties.
+The guerrilla warfare had been won by the PAVN and VC.